 Lecturer, Contemporary Performance Practice

-Dr Laura Bissell is a Lecturer in Contemporary Performance Practice BA (Hons.) and part-time Lecturer in Research at the Royal Conservatoire of Scotland.
-Laura is a visiting lecturer on the MRes in Creative Practices programme at Glasgow School of Art and has taught on the Transart Institute MFA in Berlin.
-She has a PhD (Feminism, Technology and Performance: Performing a Feminist Praxis, University of Glasgow), an MPhil by Research (The Posthuman Body in Performance, University of Glasgow), and a first class MA (Hons) degree in English Literature and Theatre Studies (University of Glasgow).
-Laura has a Postgraduate Certificate in Higher Arts Education and is a Fellow of the Higher Education Academy.
-She worked as at the University of Glasgow in the Theatre Studies department as a lecturer prior to her appointment at RCS.
+Dr Laura Bissell (she/her) is Interim Head of Contemporary Performance Practice BA (Hons.) and Lecturer in Research at the Royal Conservatoire of Scotland.
+Laura was a visiting lecturer on the MRes in Creative Practices programme at Glasgow School of Art from 2012-2018 and has taught on the Transart Institute MFA in Berlin.
+She has a PhD (The Female Body, Technology and Performance: Performing a Feminist Praxis, University of Glasgow), an MPhil by Research (The Posthuman Body in Performance, University of Glasgow), and a first-class MA (Hons) degree in English Literature and Theatre Studies (University of Glasgow).
+Laura has a Postgraduate Certificate in Higher Arts Education and is a Senior Fellow of the Higher Education Academy.
+She worked as at the University of Glasgow in the Theatre Studies department as a Lecturer prior to her appointment at RCS.
 Laura is currently External Examiner for the MA in Contemporary Performance Practice at the University of Salford and has previously been External Examiner for European Theatre Arts at Rose Bruford College.
 Laura has had her poetry, creative writing and academic writing published in journals and anthologies.

 Research Student Supervision